chocolatey/choco-wiki/GettingStarted.md

 Packages with everything embedded are much more deterministic and repeatable, things most businesses require.
 You just won't see that as often on the community feed due to the aforementioned [[distribution rights|Legal#distributions]].

+The closer the underlying software a package represents is to the package (as in executables and files included in the package), the more Chocolatey behaves like a package manager.

 ## How does Chocolatey work?
 How the heck does this all work?